Beyond the Spell: A Dynamic Logic Analysis of Misdirection: Setting the Stage for Misdirection

 \subsubsection{Casting the magic spell \textit{logically}}

 We aim to define actions of misdirection of two distinct types.
-The first type is verbal: it consists, for an an operator, to induce a false belief in an addressee by making a linguistic utterance.
-The second type is visual and consists for the operator to trigger a wrong observation (i.e., observing something that differs from reality) in the addressee by making gestures.
-Those two types act differently on addressees.
+The first type is verbal and consists, for an operator, to induce a false belief in an addressee by making a linguistic utterance.
+The second type is visual and now consists to trigger a wrong observation (i.e., observing something that differs from reality) in the addressee by making gestures.
+Those types act at two different levels in addressees.
 In verbal misdirection, the operator's announcement acts at the level of the addressees' beliefs to make them believe the false, or at least to prevent them from believing the truth.
 In visual misdirection, the operator's gestures act at the level of the addressees' observations and beliefs, to make them see something that is not the case, as it happens in visual illusions for instance.

 In this paper, the logic $\dol$ will contain a static operator for expressing agents' beliefs as well as special atomic formulas for expressing their (non-epistemic) observations.
 But $\dol$ will also contain a dynamic operator to capture the agents' informational actions.
 Semantically, we define specific action models for verbal actions, or actions of telling, and specific action models for visual actions, or actions of showing.
 In both cases, actions are either genuine or misleading.